HighInBC/SolderOven/README.md

 ###External temperature sensor

-A port to attach a BS18B20 temparature sensor is available.
-This is used to monitor the temperture of the relay and its housing.
+A port to attach a BS18B20 temperature sensor is available.
+This is used to monitor the temperature of the relay and its housing.

 ###Relay output

 A port to attach the logic side of a relay to.
 It is expected that the relay takes a logic level signal and does its own current limiting.
-In my case I am using an optoisolated SSD so I am essentially driving an LED.
+In my case I am using an opto-isolated solid state relay so I am essentially driving an LED.